The 6 Types Of College Parents

 She’s dressed just like her 17-year-old daughter, and they whisper and giggle through the entire tour.
 She doesn’t have any questions about academics or job placement rates at graduation.
 She just wants to know which dorm is closest to the bars and what kind of social life there is on campus.

 These parents are so close to freedom they can taste it.
 They don’t have any questions, don’t read any of the informational handouts, and don’t really listen to the presentations because they’ve been there, done that.
 They have the practical, valuable information you really need — like don’t spring for the unlimited meal plan because your kid will never use all those swipes, and make sure you get your housing request in ASAP so your kid doesn’t get stuck in the dorm with no air conditioning.

 Me?
 I was a hoverer the first time, and definitely an almost empty-nester the last time.
 I honestly can’t think of a single question that I ever asked during any of these tours.
-What I’ve really learned from all these tours is this: (1) don’t let a really good or bad student tour guide unduly influence your impressions of a college; and (2) people, all the answers to your questions about meal plans, financial aid, and campus health service are on the college’s website.
+What I’ve really learned from all these school tours is this: (1) don’t let a really good or bad student tour guide unduly influence your impressions of a college; and (2) people, all the answers to your questions about meal plans, financial aid, and campus health service are on the college’s website.
 Just enjoy your day with your kid and let them tell you what they learned.